Traditions Define the Radford Experience

 A congratulatory breakfast for the senior class and their families on behalf of the Radford School administration and faculty.
 The Principal’s Breakfast is also when students are given awards for their academic achievements throughout the year.

-Kinder graduation is a ceremony for the kindergarten class and their families as they graduate to elementary school.
-There is also a presentation that honors the academic achievements of the elementary school students.
+There is also a presentation that honors the academic achievements of elementary school students.

-8th Grade students and their families participate in a ceremony that acknowledges their academic achievements and celebrates their move into high school.
+8th Grade students and their families participate in a ceremony that acknowledges their academic achievements and celebrates their transition to high school.
+Students are presented with certificates of completion.

-Seniors officially receive their high school diplomas during a ceremony that also has speeches from the Valedictorian and Salutatorian, faculty and a special guest SENIOR
+Seniors officially receive their high school diplomas during a ceremony with speeches from the Valedictorian and Salutatorian, faculty, and a special guest speaker.